ftufano/EnsolverToDo/README.md

 # To-Do App

-This is a Laravel-based App where was developed the Back End with the APIs as the No- Framework Front End
+This is a Laravel-based App for create and manage To-Dos, where was developed the Back End with the APIs as the No- Framework Front End

 Developed By Francesco Tufano